When I first heard the name Cavolo Nero I honestly thought somebody was talking about an Italian opera singer.

 - Give everything a good stir and let it cook for a few minutes.

-- Add the “just blanched” Cavolo Nero leaves and stir everything again.
+- Add the “just blanched” Cavolo Nero leaves and stir everything again and cook for a further 5 minutes until tender and glossy.

 - Season with salt and pepper and serve immediately.